In search of Leviathan, and the majesty of GodWritten by Subby Szterszky

 Ancient parallels, modern interpretations

 Various cultures of the Ancient Near East (ANE) had creation myths involving battles between their gods and the primordial sea, which was seen as a symbol of chaos and evil.
 The god would defeat the sea, along with a variety of sea monsters thrown in for good measure.
-One of these creatures was called Leviathan, or something similar in the languages of the region that were related to Hebrew.
+One of these monsters was called Leviathan, or something similar in the languages of the region that were related to Hebrew.

 Another common interpretation put forward by both Jewish and Christian scholars is that Leviathan was a crocodile, or less frequently a whale or a sea snake of some sort.
-But aside from being wildly different from each other, none of these creatures comes close to fitting the detailed and dreadful portrait of Leviathan found in Job.
+But aside from being wildly different from each other, none of these animals comes close to fitting the detailed and dreadful portrait of Leviathan found in Job.
 To be sure, crocodiles are scary.
 But they’re not that scary.

 There have also been attempts to identify Leviathan with various extinct marine creatures, notably plesiosaurs, mosasaurs and a species of giant crocodile known as sarcosuchus.
 But none of these identifications has proven conclusive, relying as they do on arguments from silence, and on varying interpretations of the timescale during which these creatures lived.